In today’s society, it’s pretty normal to work for an hourly wage. Basically, exchanging your time, for money.

 And, yes: affiliate marketing can be incredibly passive.

-Earlier this year, Mike and I spent two weeks exploring France.
+In 2017, I took my first trip abroad.
 I’m used to always having access to wifi or data, but this wasn’t the case in France.
-I had a very limited time to work on my blog, post to social media, etc. And yet – we’d still come back from a day of exploring and see that we’d made affiliate sales during our trip.
+I had a very limited time to work on my blog, post to social media, etc. And yet – I’d still come back from a day of exploring and see that I’d made affiliate sales during my trip.

 Like, what?!
-It felt like we didn’t have to do anything, when in fact we just put in work before we left.
+It felt like I didn’t have to do anything, when in fact we just put in work before we left.

 And you can achieve this, too.